Marketing Intermediate Updated 2026-03-22

 How is CTV different from OTT?

 OTT (over-the-top) refers to any content delivered over the internet bypassing traditional cable.
-CTV specifically means the device — a connected television.
+CTV specifically means the device.
+A connected television.
 All CTV is OTT, but not all OTT is CTV (watching Hulu on your phone is OTT but not CTV).

-Want organic traffic that complements your CTV awareness campaigns? theStacc publishes 30 SEO-optimized articles to your site every month — automatically.
+Want organic traffic that complements your CTV awareness campaigns? theStacc publishes 30 SEO-optimized articles to your site every month.
+Automatically.
 Start for $1 →

 Sources

-Start Free Trial
+Start Your $1 Trial

 $1 for 3 days · Cancel anytime